SickRickX2/appunti/CyberSec/Database security.md

 - *Out of Band Attack*
 	- Data are retrieved using a different channel
 	- This can be used when there are limitations on information retrieval, but outbount connectivity from the database server is lax

+**SQL Injection**
+Many web applications require the ability to store structured data and use a *database*.
+We have a **SQLi** when it is possible to modify the syntax of the query by altering the application input.

+SQLi *causes*:
+- missing input validation
+- application-generated queries contains user-fed input